Suman Pokhrel: Education

 Pokhrel earned his BSc, MBA and BL from the Tribhuvan University, Nepal.

 Career

-Suman Pokhrel joined the Nepali civil service in Nepal Government as a Section Officer in February 1995.
+Pokhrel joined the Nepali civil service in Nepal Government as a Section Officer in February 1995.
 He left the job and joined Plan International in December 1998 as a development activist and went to the remote hilly region of the country.
 The job demanded visits to the more remote areas of the region.

-A Multilingual poet, Suman Pokhrel has written in Nepali, English, Hindi and Urdu languages.
+A multilingual poet, Pokhrel has written in Nepali, English, Hindi and Urdu languages.
 Whereas, his works have been translated into several other languages, and are published in magazines and journals from across the countries.
 Many of his works have been translated into other languages by various translators including himself.